bdnorris/DES-340/lectures/lecture16-position-and-display.md

 ### Inline block

-There's also a property value for display called `inline-block`.
-Inline block gives you the best of both worlds, allowing elements to flow like inline elements, but giving the access to the full box model.
+There's also a property value for `display` called `inline-block`.
+Inline-block gives you the best of both worlds, allowing elements to flow like inline elements, but giving them access to the full box model.

 / example pen